Jumpscale/g8cockpit/docs/installation/prep/Telegram/Telegram.md

 ![](username-bot.png)

-As result you get the API token that will need to supply as part of the installation.
+As a result you get the API token that you will need during installation.

-- You also will want to add command descriptions to chatbot, this by using the `/setcommands` command:
+You also will want to add command descriptions for your chatbot.

+- Do this by using the `/setcommands` command:

 ![](set-commands.png)